MicrosoftDocs/Viva/Viva/microsoft-viva-admin-roles.md

 |--------------|-----------|
 |**Viva Engage admin** <br> |Sets up the Yammer network and performs tasks such as configuring security settings, monitoring keywords for appropriate use, managing data retention, and exporting  data.
 Also can view reports showing overall usage.
 This role maps to the Yammer admin Azure AD role.
 |**Yammer community admin** <br> |Manages day-to-day activity within a community to keep the community engaged and productive, including monitoring usage activity.
 Any Yammer user who creates a community is assigned the Community Admin role.|
-|**Teams admin** <br>Assigned by Microsoft 365 admin|Assigned by Microsoft 365 admin	Uses the Teams admin center to create setup policies to install the app and assign users.
+|**Teams admin** <br>Assigned by Microsoft 365 admin|Uses the Teams admin center to create setup policies to install the app and assign users.

 For more information, see: [Manager Yammer admins](/yammer/manage-yammer-users/manage-yammer-admins)